sgrontflix/roundrobintournament/README.md

 # roundrobintournament

-Simple Round-robin tournament generator written in Python
+A simple Round-robin tournament generator written in Python

 ## Usage